↑

 After roasting, the flavor of the potatoes is zesty from the lemon and herbaceous from the use of both fresh parsley and oregano.

-The last of the three recipes that I created for my final was for Zucchini Balls (or fritters).
+The last of the three recipes that I created for my final was for Zucchini Fritters (or Kolokithokeftedes).
 These are often served as an appetizer and ended up being the favorite recipe of the entire day.

 Why This Recipe Works